Research to Business

 The research organization has adequate exploitation rights for the background and emerging research results for commercialization.

-The research organisation has the desire and opportunity to disclose the rights after the project to the entity, who will commercialize the idea.
+The research organization has the desire and opportunity to disclose the rights after the project to the entity, who will commercialize the idea.

 The project must have several commercialization options – the entity who commercializes the idea can not be known at the start or during the project.
 The actual product and business development occurs after the project either within a new company being established, or as a new business activity in an existing company.